 Opening up Google's Cloud

-I was part of a project to redesign a sophisticated third-party migration tool into a seamless, intuitive Google Cloud Platform experience.
+I was part of a project to redesign a sophisticated third-party migration tool into a seamless, intuitive Google Cloud Platform experience

 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own and does not necessarily reflect the views of Google.

-Our team needed to:
+Our team had the opportunity to:

 Give users the tools to migrate in the way that best worked for their organization

 Design a solid tool that could be built on for years to come